LucreziaRuggeri/dncs-docker-swarm/README.md

 We can test the web server also searching the `http://*manager1-ip*:8000` url on your browser.

 ### Create the registry
-We created a registry to distribute the images to all the nodes.
-It is done using the command: `docker service create --name registry --publish published=5000,target=5000 registry:2`
+To distribute the images to all the nodes, aregistry is necessary: `docker service create --name registry --publish published=5000,target=5000 registry:2`

 We can check the status of the service using: `docker-service ls`